Imran Khan portrays Pakistan as victim of American ingratitude | ExBulletin

 He said Pakistan wants peace, but it is India’s responsibility to engage in meaningful ways.

 India exercised its right of reply after the last leader intervened on Friday, saying it was up to Pakistan, not India, to show good faith in its commitment.
-An Indian diplomat said Pakistan must look inside before bringing charges, and stressed that Kashmir is inalienably part of India.
+An Indian diplomat said Pakistan must look inside before making accusations, and stressed that Kashmir is inalienably India.
 Pakistan then exercised its own right of reply, once again denouncing India.

 Modi is expected to address the United Nations General Assembly in person on Saturday, the day after a bilateral meeting with US President Joe Biden.